 In standard classifications, Alzheimer’s Disease (AD) and Vascular Dementia (VD) are the two most common forms of dementia.
-However, it is well accepted that many dementia patients have more than one form of underlying pathology.
+However, it is well accepted that many dementia patients have more than one form of dementia.
 Over 50% of individuals with AD also have signs of VD, and these patients often have more rapidly progressing disease and higher symptom severity.
-There are no approved therapies for VD, and only symptomatic treatments with limited benefit are approved for AD.
+There are no approved therapies for VD, and only symptomatic treatments with limited benefit approved for AD.

 ADv reflects the complex interplay of multiple pathological mechanisms underlying dementia, including neurovascular dysfunction, impaired cellular bioenergetics, and inflammation.
 The ADv patient is defined by a combination of AD pathology, sub-cortical vascular disease, and cardiovascular (CV) risk factors.
 We selected this population of dementia patients because CY6463 has the potential to address the pathophysiological processes driving their disease.